-For an agent $i$ with type $\succ_{i}$, I define $r_{i}(o)=|o'\in O:o'\succsim_{i}o|$ to be the \textbf{rank }of object $o$ according to $i$'s preferences; in other words, $i$'s favorite object has rank 1, $i$'s second-favorite object has rank 2, etc.\footnote{The rank function depends implicitly on agent $i$'s preferences $\succ_{i}$, but for readability, I write this as just $r_{i}(\cdot)$. } Notice that I use the convention that lower numbers correspond to more preferred objects.
+For an agent $i$ with type $\succ_{i}$, I define $r_{i}(o)=|\{o'\in O:o'\succsim_{i}o\}|$ to be the \textbf{rank }of object $o$ according to $i$'s preferences; in other words, $i$'s favorite object has rank 1, $i$'s second-favorite object has rank 2, etc. While the rank of an object also depends on an agent's preferences $\succ_{i}$, for readability, I suppress this from the notation.
+Also, notice that I use the convention that lower numbers correspond to more preferred objects.